mxttheuzs/sono-zen/replit.md

 - June 29, 2025.
 Testimonials navigation optimization: Removed navigation buttons entirely for cleaner mobile-first experience targeting Facebook/Instagram ads.
 Enabled drag-free navigation allowing natural touch gestures on mobile and mouse drag on desktop.
 Added loop functionality for continuous browsing experience.
 - June 30, 2025.
 Guarantee period adjustment: Changed all guarantee references from 30 days to 7 days throughout the site (hero section, pricing section, exit-intent popup, and HTML meta descriptions) to align with the 7-night sleep transformation method.
 - June 30, 2025.
 Background music volume reduction: Lowered YouTube background music volume from 20% to 10% for more subtle ambient experience that doesn't interfere with content reading.
+- June 30, 2025.
+Mobile music autoplay fix: Implemented mobile detection and user interaction system to solve autoplay restrictions.
+Added intelligent play button that appears as blue pulsating button on mobile when music isn't playing, and remains discrete gray on desktop.
+Music now works properly on both mobile and desktop devices.

 ## User Preferences